SirM00se/Baseball-Chatbot/README.md

 ### What each file does
 - dataScraper.py returns chunks from the mlb rulebook

-- vectordatabase.py creates a vectordatabase from the chunks returned from dataScraper.py
+- vectordatabase.py creates a vector database from the chunks returned from dataScraper.py

 - SQLConversion.py turns the metadata csv into an SQL database for ease of querying